Quick Summary:

 Special considerations:

-• Government entities can charge convenience fees under separate statutory authority
+- Government entities can charge convenience fees under Section 6-10-1.2

 New Mexico Credit Card Surcharge FAQs